samuel-casey/samuel-casey/README.md

 ### I'm currently focused on:
 - [red ink](https://red-ink-writing.com)
-- Learning web3.js and finding a way to contribute to the Bitcoin and Ethereum communities
+- Learning web3.js and finding a way to contribute to Ethereum and Bitcoin projects
 - Finding a new role at mission-driven company working to solve real-world problems for everyday people

 ### Links